 This Vintage Cocktail Party to collaborate on with a very talented group of creatives.
 It all began with Rebecca’s vision to recreate a festive holiday scene inspired by a vintage illustration.
 A woman trims her tree with roses in a pink 1950’s ball gown (with a handsome man in the background!).
 As soon as I saw the illustration, I knew we were going to have a blast creating our version of a holiday cocktail party.

-In preparation for the holidays each year, I relish in the process of pouring over all the festive content I’ve created here at JustineCelina over the past 6 years to get inspired (now 30 posts and counting!).
-Given all the challenges the pandemic has presented, I wasn’t surprised to see my holiday content trending earlier than ever, as people seem to be craving an an extra dose of joy this season.
-So, I thought it was the perfect time to update my Ultimate Holiday Inspiration Roundup post, featuring a collection of my favourite holiday-themed posts across categories, for easy browsing reference!
-Although these past couple of Christmases are unprecedented, I’m committed to finding joy, continuing to create and make things beautiful, embracing new traditions and making new at-home memories — and I hope I can inspire you to do the same.
+In preparation for the holidays each year, I relish in the process of pouring over all the festive content I’ve created here at JustineCelina over the course of my blogging career to get inspired (now 30 posts and counting!).
+With each year that passes, it seems holiday content begins trending earlier than ever — so I thought it was the perfect time to compile this Ultimate Holiday Inspiration Roundup post, featuring a collection of my favourite holiday-themed posts across categories, for easy browsing reference!
+I’m committed to finding joy, continuing to create and make things beautiful, embracing new traditions and making new memories — and I hope I can inspire you to do the same.
 If you’re looking for creative, fun and attainable ideas to inspire you to eat, drink, DIY, decorate, entertain, dress and glam in style this holiday season, you’ve come to the right place!